In this section

 and Wellbeing, Master students must satisfactorily complete 5 subjects and a minor

 thesis (200 credit points).
-Additional course information can be found here.
+Additional course information can be found the University of Melbourne's website.
 In years 3 and 4 Masters students construct a study plan to

 Electives may be